 Women all over the world have proven they can succeed in different walks of life.
 Not only have they caught up with men on the educational level, but some women have also surpassed them.
 Additionally, women are venturing into male-dominated fields, and are leading influential political roles.
 However, and in spite of all their achievements, gender inequality at the workplace is still hard to break.
 Nowadays, women and men work side by side.
 They attend meetings together and are involved in the same work-related issues.
 Although women have achieved tremendous accomplishments, there are mountainous obstacles, yet, in their way to reach higher positions.

-In Egypt, women are regarded as second-class citizens, and were destined to stand behind the curtains.
+In Egypt, women are regarded as citizens of lesser value, and were destined to stand behind the curtains.
 However, in spite of the oppression and difficulties they face, Egyptian women managed to break the norm and stand against the challenges.
 And even though highlighting their successes has been catching a lot of attention recently, it is not a new phenomenon.
 Since ancient times, Egyptian women held powerful positions, and their accomplishments are recorded on the walls of their temples.

 In many business cultures, male employees are promoted not just for their performance, but because some employers overlook women’s promotions on the basis of gender.
 Men try to move women out of their way by imposing harsh conditions, which impede their business path, simply because they refuse to be managed by a woman.
 Additionally, cultural beliefs, workplace structures and patterns, inadvertently prioritize men.
 On the one hand, while leaders are perceived as strong, assertive and confident, which are mostly masculine attributes, women who possess these qualities are seen as aggressive.
 On the other hand, female individuals who are emotional and empathetic are often considered unreliable.
 At the end, it is a no-win situation.